Friday, October 27, 2017

 Nuclear power in the US took another hit last week, as Duke Energy announced it is abandoning plans for the Levy Nuclear Project and will build more solar power plants within the state of Florida instead.
 It is also taking other measures to increase the amount of renewable energy available to its customers in the Sunshine State.
 The announcement came at the conclusion of a regulatory hearing before the Florida Public Service Commission involving multiple parties in interest.

-Duke Energy Solar Power“This settlement allows us to move forward to create a smarter energy future for our customers and communities,” said Harry Sideris, president of Duke Energy’s Florida operations.
+“This settlement allows us to move forward to create a smarter energy future for our customers and communities,” said Harry Sideris, president of Duke Energy’s Florida operations.
 “It resolves the future of the Levy Nuclear Project and reinforces our commitment to building cost-effective solar in Florida.
 It also makes smart investments that will offer customers more information, choices and control of their energy needs while also providing greater reliability.”

 One significant feature of the agreement is that the company’s customers in Florida will not be responsible for any further cost associated with the Levy Nuclear Project.
 The company will absorb nearly $150 million in cost associated with the project and customers will see a reduction of $2.50 per 1,000 kilowatt-hours as a result.
 Instead, Duke Energy will invest $6 billion in solar energy, smart meters, and grid modernization as well as electric vehicle charging stations and a battery storage pilot program.